nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 5. Dealing with wrong flags.
    1. Test case: 'list /mod'

-      Expected: Error message indicating wrong flags is shown, together with the correct format for `list` command.
+      Expected: No list will be printed.
+Error message indicating wrong flags is shown, together with the correct format for `list` command.

 6. Dealing with incorrect format.
    1. Test case: `list`

-      Expected: Error message indicating missing flags is shown, together with the correct format for `list` command.
+      Expected: No list will be printed.
+Error message indicating missing flags is shown, together with the correct format for `list` command.

 ### Finding a university

 ### Finding a module

 ### Adding a university

 1. Adding a university by index.
+   1. Prerequisites: Delete the data folder and restart the program.
-   1. Test case: `add /uni 1`
+   2. Test case: `add /uni 1`

-      Expected: University with index 1 is added to the selected list of university.
+      Expected: University with index 1 is added to the Selected University List.
 Success message is shown.
-   2. Test case: `add /uni 0`
+   3. Test case: `add /uni 0`

       Expected: No university is added.
 Error message is printed to indicate university is not available.

-   3. Test case: `add /uni 81`
+   4. Test case: `add /uni 81`

       Expected: No university is added.
 Error message is printed to indicate university is not available.

 2. Adding a university by university name.
+   1. Prerequisites: Delete the data folder and restart the program.
-   1. Test case: `add /uni University of California`
+   2. Test case: `add /uni University of California`

-      Expected: University of California is added into the list of selected university list.
+      Expected: University of California is added into Selected University List.
 Success message is shown.

-   2. Test case: `add /uni random_string`
+   3. Test case: `add /uni random_string`

       Expected: No university is added.
 Error message is printed to indicate university is not available.

 3. Adding a duplicate university by index.
-   1. Prerequisites: Delete the data file and restart the program.
+   1. Prerequisites: Delete the data folder and restart the program.
 Run the command `add /uni 34`.
    2. Test case: `add /uni 34`

-      Expected: Error message indicating duplicate university is shown.
+      Expected: No university is added.
+Error message indicating duplicate university is shown.

 4. Adding a duplicate university by university name.
-   1. Prerequisites: Delete the data file and restart the program.
+   1. Prerequisites: Delete the data folder and restart the program.
 Run the command `add /uni University of Toronto`.
    2. Test case: `add /uni University of Toronto`

-      Expected: Error message indicating duplicate university is shown.
+      Expected: No university is added.
+Error message indicating duplicate university is shown.

+5. Dealing with missing argument.
+    1. Test case: `add /uni`

+       Expected: No university will be added.
+Error message indicating missing arguments is shown, together with the correct format for `add` command.

+    2. Test case: `add`

+       Expected: No university will be added.
+Error message indicating missing arguments is shown, together with the correct format for `add` command.

+6. Dealing with incorrect flag.
+   1. Test case: `add /muni 34`

+      Expected: No university will be added.
+Error message indicating wrong flags is shown, together with the correct format for `add` command.

 ### Adding a module

+1. Adding a module by index.
+   1. Prerequisites: Delete the data folder and restart the program.
+   2. Test case: `add /mod 1`

+       Expected: Module with index 1 is added to the Selected Module List.
+Success message is shown.

+   3. Test case: `add /mod 0`

+       Expected: No module is added.
+Error message is printed to indicate module is not available.

+   4. Test case: `add /mod 806`

+      Expected: No module is added.
+Error message is printed to indicate module is not available.

+2. Adding a module by module code.
+   1. Prerequisites: Delete the data folder and restart the program.
+   2. Test case: `add /mod CS1010`

+      Expected: University of California is added into Selected Module List.
+Success message is shown.

+   3. Test case: `add /mod random_string`

+      Expected: No module is added.
+Error message is printed to indicate module is not available.

+3. Adding a duplicate module by index.
+   1. Prerequisites: Delete the data folder and restart the program.
+Run the command `add /mod 34`.
+   2. Test case: `add /mod 34`

+      Expected: No module is added.
+Error message indicating duplicate module is shown.

+4. Adding a duplicate module by module code.
+   1. Prerequisites: Delete the data folder and restart the program.
+Run the command `add /mod CS3230`.
+   2. Test case: `add /uni CS3230`

+      Expected: No module is added.
+Error message indicating duplicate module is shown.

+5. Dealing with missing argument.
+   1. Test case: `add /mod`

+      Expected: No module will be added.
+Error message indicating missing arguments is shown, together with the correct format for `add` command.

+   2. Test case: `add`

+      Expected: No module will be added.
+Error message indicating missing arguments is shown, together with the correct format for `add` command.

+6. Dealing with incorrect flag.
+   1. Test case: `add /mmod 34`

+      Expected: No module will be added.
+Error message indicating wrong flags is shown, together with the correct format for `add` command.

 ### Adding a mapping

 ### Search for a mapping

-### Adding a university

-### Adding a module

-### Adding a mapping

 ### Removing a university

+1. Removing a university by index.
+    1. Prerequisites: Run the command `add /uni 1`
+    2. Test case: `remove /uni 1`

+       Expected: University with index 1 is removed from the Selected University List.
+Success message is shown.
+    3. Test case: `remove /uni 0`

+       Expected: No university is removed.
+Error message is printed to indicate university is not available.

+    4. Test case: `remove /uni 81`

+       Expected: No university is removed.
+Error message is printed to indicate university is not available.

+2. Removing a university by university name.
+    1. Prerequisites: Run the command `add /uni University of California`
+    2. Test case: `remove /uni University of California`

+       Expected: University of California is removed from Selected University List.
+Success message is shown.

+    3. Test case: `remove /uni random_string`

+       Expected: No university is removed.
+Error message is printed to indicate university is not available.

+3. Removing an unselected university by index.
+    1. Prerequisites: Delete the data folder and restart the program.
+    2. Test case: `remove /uni 34`

+       Expected: No university is removed.
+Error message is printed to indicate university is not available.

+4. Removing an unselected university by university name.
+    1. Prerequisites: Delete the data folder and restart the program.
+    2. Test case: `remove /uni University of Toronto`

+       Expected: No university is removed.
+Error message is printed to indicate university is not available.

+5. Dealing with missing argument.
+    1. Test case: `remove /uni`

+       Expected: No university will be removed.
+Error message indicating missing arguments is shown, together with the correct format for `remove` command.

+    2. Test case: `remove`

+       Expected: No university will be removed.
+Error message indicating missing arguments is shown, together with the correct format for `remove` command.

+6. Dealing with incorrect flag.
+    1. Test case: `remove /muni 34`

+       Expected: No university will be removed.
+Error message indicating wrong flags is shown, together with the correct format for `remove` command.

 ### Removing a module

+1. Removing a module by index.
+    1. Prerequisites: Run the command `add /mod 1`
+    2. Test case: `remove /mod 1`

+       Expected: University with index 1 is removed from the Selected Module List.
+Success message is shown.
+    3. Test case: `remove /mod 0`

+       Expected: No module is removed.
+Error message is printed to indicate module is not available.

+    4. Test case: `remove /mod 810`

+       Expected: No module is removed.
+Error message is printed to indicate module is not available.

+2. Removing a module by module code.
+    1. Prerequisites: Run the command `add /mod CS3230`
+    2. Test case: `remove /mod CS3230`

+       Expected: University of California is removed from Selected Module List.
+Success message is shown.

+    3. Test case: `remove /mod random_string`

+       Expected: No module is removed.
+Error message is printed to indicate module is not available.

+3. Removing an unselected module by index.
+    1. Prerequisites: Delete the data folder and restart the program.
+    2. Test case: `remove /mod 34`

+       Expected: No module is removed.
+Error message is printed to indicate module is not available.

+4. Removing an unselected module by module code.
+    1. Prerequisites: Delete the data folder and restart the program.
+    2. Test case: `remove /mod CS1010`

+       Expected: No module is removed.
+Error message is printed to indicate module is not available.

+5. Dealing with missing argument.
+    1. Test case: `remove /mod`

+       Expected: No module will be removed.
+Error message indicating missing arguments is shown, together with the correct format for `remove` command.

+    2. Test case: `remove`

+       Expected: No module will be removed.
+Error message indicating missing arguments is shown, together with the correct format for `remove` command.

+6. Dealing with incorrect flag.
+    1. Test case: `remove /mmod 34`

+       Expected: No module will be removed.
+Error message indicating wrong flags is shown, together with the correct format for `remove` command.

 ### Removing a mapping